delta6626/365-days-of-code/README.md

 - Day 305 ✅: Added a settings button that lets users manage their subscription directly in PayPal
 - Day 306 ✅: Started building the delete account feature
 - Day 307 ✅: Implemented the backend logic for account deletion
+- Day 308 ✅: Integrated success and error modals into the account deletion flow and fixed server side bugs

 ## 📌 Notes